mavenlink/design-system/src/components/tag-list/tag-list.md

 #### Keyboard navigation

 - Tags in the TagList can be navigated with _only_ the arrow keys
-- One first time render, the first tag can be focused
+- On first time render, the first tag can be focused
 - After navigating within a TagList, the last focused tag is the only focusable tag

 ## Basic example